 Optimal Number of Bank Accounts

-A downside of having multiple accounts is that some banks may have minimum balance requirements.
+A downside of having multiple accounts is that some banks may have minimum balance requirements as well as monthly banking fees.
 In that case, having multiple accounts may spread funds too thinly.

 No two people have the same financial situation and goals.
-What’s most important is to create a plan that works for each person’s unique needs.
+What’s most important is to create a plan that works for your unique needs.